From monoliths to modules: Decomposing transducers for efficient world modelling: Other types of transducer composition

 \begin{definition}[Serial composition] Let $T = (\mathcal{X}, \mathcal{Y}, \mathcal{R}, T_{r\to r'}^{(y|x)})$ and $U = (Y, Z, S, U_{s\to s'}^{(z|y)})$ be transducers.
 The serial composition of $T$ and $U$ is a new transducer $V = (\mathcal{X}, \mathcal{Z}, \mathcal{R} \times \mathcal{S}, V_{rs\to r's'}^{(z|x)})$ with input alphabet $X$, output alphabet $Z$, and stochastic kernel $V_{rs\to r's'}^{(z|x)} = \sum_{y\in Y}T_{r\to r'}^{(y|x)}U_{s\to s'}^{(z|y)}$. \end{definition}

-This corresponds to case a) discussed in \autoref{sec:special-cases}, where $U$ takes only the output of $T$ as its input and ignores the original input $\mathcal{X}$ of $T$.
-The combined kernel of the composition then just marginalizes out all the possible intermediate symbols from $\mathcal{Y}$.
+This is closely related to the case of series composition a) discussed in \autoref{sec:special-cases}, where $U$ takes only the output of $T$ as its input and ignores the original input $\mathcal{X}$ of $T$.
+Serial composition is distinct from series composition in that the combined kernel of the serial composition marginalizes out all the possible intermediate symbols from $\mathcal{Y}$, while series composition preserves these observables.

 A third type of composition of transducers is the cascade composition.
 In the literature, this type was originally defined for unweighted transducers or finite semigroups \citep{krohn-rhodes-1965-algebraic, eilenberg1976automata, egri-nagy2005algebraic, maler2010krohnrhodes}, and has also been extended to stochastic semigroups and automata \citep{carlsson2015prime, maler1993decomposition}.
 Here, we give a definition of explicit stochastic transducers.